 Every coffee shop needs equipment upgrades to keep coffee serving.
 This includes buying new crockery, furniture, espresso machines and brewers, refrigerators, Ovens, toasters, dishwashers, etc. Your café supplies needs can be served with equipment financing.
 In equipment financing scenario, you present the equipment quote to the potential lender, who’ll then approved the money so you can make your purchase.

 These loans are quicker and easier to qualify as compared to term loans.
 These loans are called “self-collateralizing,” loans which means the equipment you purchase will be used as collateral for the loan in the case of default.

 If you don’t want to make a big purchase and only need a dozen of mixers, some furniture, for instance, a business line of credit can help.
 A line of credit works similar to a business credit card in many ways, where you have a credit line to spend against, but have characteristics of a term loan wherein you need to get approval from a lender.
 These lines of credit are different from traditional loans, where you only pay interest on the amount you use.
 This provides flexibility to coffee shop owners especially in case of emergency purchasing.

-With irregular cash flow and outstanding invoices, get benefit from the invoice financing option to fill the cash flow gap.
-In this coffee shop financing option, the lender pay you upfront up to 85% of the outstanding invoice, and will give you the remaining 15% minus their fees when your finally receive the payment.
-Laying off any payment is not ideal, but sometime brings value especially when you need cash flow.
+With irregular cash flow and outstanding invoices, get benefit from the invoice financing option to fill the cash-flow gap.
+In this coffee shop financing option, the lender pays you upfront up to 85% of the outstanding invoice, and will give you the remaining 15% minus their fees when you finally receive the payment.
+Laying off any payment is not ideal, but sometimes brings value especially when you need cash flow.

 Merchant Cash Advance